 Serving Suggestions for Spicy Chili Noodles

 Spicy chili noodles are great served as a standalone dish, but even better when paired with extra vegetables and meat.
-For added protein, try our air fryer Korean chicken thighs or baked teriyaki salmon.
-Try our air fryer broccoli or grilled zucchini and mushrooms for extra veggies.
+For added protein, try our air fryer Korean chicken thighs, easy teriyaki chicken skewers, or baked teriyaki salmon.
+Try our roasted broccolini, air fryer broccoli or grilled zucchini and mushrooms for extra veggies.
 For a cool, refreshing accompaniment, try our Asian cucumber salad.

 Storing and Reheating Spicy Chili Noodles